fercevik729/STLKER/README.md

   {"Ticker": "MSFT", "Destination": "EUR"}
 ```
 and also be periodically updated with new stock price data.
 To terminate this connection a simple CTRL-C is sufficient.

+## Docker 🐳
+The fastest way to deploy this application would be via Docker--specifically `docker-compose`.
+Certain environmental variables are hidden though, which Docker needs.
+However, error messages in the program will instruct you where to place your .env files.
+Then, you can run the entire application from root with a simple call to `docker-compose --env-file {path-to-your-env-file}.env up`.
+If you do not plan to use environmental variables or intend on hard-coding them into the application (not recommended) ignore the former and simply do `docker-compose up` from root.

+## Running locally (not recommended)
+In order to run this application on your machine you would need to install and setup PostgreSQL or another SQL database and modify the ORM code accordingly.
+You would also need to install redis and download all the golang dependencies in /grpc and /control

 ## Disclaimer
 This program is not intended to provide real-time stock information as it utilizes free publicly available API's by Alpha Vantage which provides information that is slightly delayed.